birddevelper/LoanManagerFastAPI/README.md

 ## How to use application

 One of advantages of FastAPI over Flask is its auto OpenAPI doc generation, so you can easily see all endpoints and their description and usage at a glance.
-Our app's swagger doc is located at :
+Our app's swaggerUI is located at :

 http://localhost:8005/docs